Digital transformation: increasing engagement with online learningby

 Interested in this topic?
 Read Reimagining blended learning in the new world of work.

-Founder and Director of Welcome Two, has over 20 years of designing and delivering apprenticeships and learning and development in both large and small organisations including Working Links, LV=, British Gas, Specsavers and Virgin Care.
-She has held senior roles in talent, apprenticeships and L&D. Due to this Erica is...
+Co-Founder and Business Director of Quantum Rise Talent Group Ltd, has over 20 years of designing and delivering apprenticeships and learning and development in organisations including Working Links, LV=, British Gas, Specsavers and Virgin Care.
+She has held senior roles in talent, apprenticeships and L&D. Due to this...